mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 While we're arranging for tagging, we'll have the tagged values accumulate into an array so we can collect multiple matches. e.g. maybe there are multiple annotations in this case.

-To make it more useful we'll have the tagged values propagate up the and parse tree for easy collection.
+And we'll have the tagged values propagate up the and parse tree for easy collection.

-In this case, the potentially multiple annotations are collected into an array in the annotation parser under the tag "annotated".
+In this case, the potentially multiple annotations are collected into an array in the `annotation` parser under the tag `annotated`.
-The annotated tag results also propagate to the parent fnDecl parser too.
+The `annotated` tag results also propagate to the parent `fnDecl` parser too.

 ```
     const [fnName] = result.tags.fnName;
     const annotations: string[] = result.tags.annotated;
 ```

-Tagging helps make extracting values from the parser more convenient and maintainable.
+Saving tags in a combinator library isn't much work, and tagging helps make extracting values from the parser more convenient and maintainable for users of the library.
 No magic numbers, no maintenance problems when updating the grammar.

 ### Typing Tagged Results